ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 ```

 This takes about 4 hours and 64 Gb RAM.

+See note below about fixing the BAM header if you have surjected onti a different reference than was used for the graph (ie you've surjected onto `CHM13` with a `GRCh38`-based graph.

 ## Part 4: Genotyping and Variant Calling